2004 Ironman Triathlon World Championship Photo Essay

 The Kona sunsets are magical.

-It seems Reiko Izumi (362) has just 'out-toed' Shigetaka Izumi (319) despite his larger feet.
-But who cares, they are Ironman finishers.
+It seems Reiko Izumi (362) has just "out-toed" Shigetaka Izumi (319) despite his larger feet.
+But who cares, they are both celebrating Ironman finishers.